-- Date and time at start of Set (translatable to 24 hour clock, UTC) - Date and time at end of Set (translatable to 24 hour clock, UTC) - Date and time at start of Retrieval (translatable to 24 hour clock, UTC) - Date and time at end of Retrieval (translatable to 24 hour clock, UTC) - Location at start of Set (latitude+N/S and longitude+E/W to a minute of accuracy) - Wind speed (with unit) and direction (N, NNE, NE, etc.) of the operation - At the period of the wind measured Time of wind measurement for operation (e.g. Noon, start of set etc.) - Sea surface temperature (degrees Celsius, to 1 decimal place) at start of Set4 - Intended target species5
+- Date and time at start of Set (translatable to 24 hour clock, UTC) - Date and time at end of Set (translatable to 24 hour clock, UTC) - Date and time at start of Retrieval (translatable to 24 hour clock, UTC) - Date and time at end of Retrieval (translatable to 24 hour clock, UTC) - Location at start of Set (latitude+N/S and longitude+E/W to a minute of accuracy) - Wind speed (with unit) and direction (N, NNE, NE, etc.) of the operation - Time of wind measurement for operation (e.g. Noon, start of set etc.) - Sea surface temperature (degrees Celsius, to 1 decimal place) at start of Set4 - Intended target species5